nyx-space/docs/docs/showcase/mission_design/orbit_design_ga.md

 use nyx::md::ui::*;
 ```

-Now let's define a LEO orbit specifying an altitude of 500 km.
+Now let's define a LEO orbit with an altitude of 500 km.
 The definition of an orbit from Keplerian elements always follows the order: semi-major axis (km), eccentricity (no unit), inclination (degrees), right ascension of the ascending node (degrees), argument of periapse (degrees), true anomaly (degrees), epoch, and frame.

 ```rust
 // Load the NASA NAIF DE438 planetary ephemeris.